-You can browse the files in a project's Git repo on the Files tab in the project menu.
+You can browse the files in a project's Git repo on the Files tab.
 On this tab, you can navigate through folders and preview files.
 Jupyter Notebooks (.ipynb), Markdown files (.md), and images (.jpg, .png, .gif) are rendered as HTML for easy previewing.

-Warning: To ensure a fast and responsive app experience, data files (.csv, .tsv, .pkl, .hdf, .npy) and any other file larger than 1MB can't be previewed.
+Warning: To ensure a fast and responsive app experience, data files (.csv, .tsv, .pkl, .hdf, .npy) and any other file larger than 5MB can't be previewed.